-4. Management and administration of the P&I Qualification programme
+5. Management and administration of the P&I Qualification programme

-The P&I Qualification programme is managed by the IG P&I Qualification Subcommittee, assisted by the IG Secretariat and the P&IQ Administrator.
+The P&I Qualification programme is managed by the IG P&I Qualification Subcommittee, assisted by the IG Secretariat.

-The administrative process to recruit and manage examiners and assessors is undertaken by the IG Secretariat and the P&IQ Administrator.
-The examination co-ordination is managed by a company called Coracle who are responsible for:
+The administrative process to recruit and manage examiners and assessors is undertaken by the Secretariat.
+The day to day administration, where not covered by the Secretariat, is managed by a company called Coracle who are responsible for:

 - Candidate registration

 - Exam bookings

 - Collection of examination fee

-- Management of the PandIQ website
+- Management of the PandiQ website

-- Updating the learning texts when advised by the P&IQ Administrator
+- Updating the learning texts when advised by the IG Secretariat / Chief Editor

 - Exam venue organisation

 - Arranging invigilators

 - Handling 'Accessibility' requests

 - Issuing of certificates

 - Notification of exam results to candidates and the CII